nimblehq/elixir-templates/.github/wiki/Testing.md

 - Applying the `Web variant` to a `Custom Web project`
 - Applying the `Live variant` to a `Standard LiveView project`
 - Applying the `Live variant` to a `Custom LiveView project`

+## Note

+Make sure the Phoenix version is the same between local development and CI.

+- Phoenix version on CI is in: `.github/workflows/test_template.yml`